Rajashree-Rajagopal/Customer-Analytics-for-Retail-Optimization/README.md

 ## 🚀 Key Objectives
 1. **Data Preparation & Customer Analytics**
+   - Examine transaction data for inconsistencies, missing values, outliers, and category identification issues.
-   - Clean and preprocess transaction and customer data.
+   - Clean and preprocess customer data, checking for nulls and merging it with transaction data for analysis.
-   - Identify customer purchasing patterns and segment customers.
-   - Generate commercial recommendations based on insights.
+   - Save cleaned datasets for future use.

-2. **Experimentation & Uplift Testing**
+2. **Data Analysis & Customer Segmentation**
-   - Define metrics for control and trial store selection.
+   - Define key metrics such as total sales, sales drivers, and high-performing categories.
-   - Conduct statistical analysis to measure sales impact.
+   - Conduct an in-depth analysis of customer behavior and segmentations.
+   - Create charts, graphs, and visualizations to illustrate key trends and insights.
+   - Save all analyses and visualizations for reporting.

+3. **Experimentation & Uplift Testing**
+   - Identify benchmark stores and define control metrics.
-   - Use data visualization to compare trial vs. control store performance.
+   - Conduct statistical analysis to compare trial and control stores.
+   - Use Python/R for data analysis and visualization, summarizing findings and providing recommendations.

-3. **Analytics & Commercial Application**
+4. **Analytics & Commercial Application**
    - Structure insights into a client-facing report using the Pyramid Principles framework.
-   - Translate data findings into actionable business recommendations.
+   - Define customer segments and develop actionable recommendations.
+   - Determine optimal strategies based on packet sizes and purchasing behaviors.
-   - Present data-driven solutions through compelling visual storytelling.
+   - Present findings through compelling data-driven storytelling.

 ## 🛠️ Tech Stack & Tools
 - **Programming Languages:** Python / R